 In the Florida Memory project archive, there’s a photograph of a slightly older Maxwell Courtney than the man in the statue, a man caught looking up and smiling, as though he’s just about to say hello to someone he likes.
 Those two images, the resolute face in the statue and the open face in the photograph, stand as vivid memory of the courage and perspective he must have had to take the risks and face the challenges he did.
 The statue, by renown sculptor Sandy Proctor, was dedicated in 2004, but Maxwell Courtney never got to see it.
 After graduating from FSU, he moved to the Washington DC area, where he earned a master’s degree from the University of Maryland and did consulting work for the Smithsonian.
 He died in a boating accident in the 1970s.

 1962.
 Part of history, and yet close enough to touch as part of living memory as well.
-Take a look at this UPI newsreel about integration at the University of Mississippi, and this excerpt from a documentary with archival footage and interviews.
+Take a look at this UPI newsreel about integration at the University of Mississippi, and Eyes on the Prize, a documentary with archival footage and interviews of those who were there during events of the Civil Rights years.
 James Meredith and Maxwell Courtney both took actions of great courage in hard circumstances, and both walked a sometimes lonely path to open the way for generations to come.